20 of the Best Things To Do in Launceston

 Tee off on a world-famous course

-12/21Just across the river from the fabled Dunes golf course in Bridport, 20-hole Barnbougle Lost Farm is appearing in serious rankings around the world (it’s currently placed as the fifth best public-access course in the country by Golf Australia magazine).
+12/21Just across the river from the fabled Dunes golf course in Bridport, 20-hole Barnbougle Lost Farm is appearing in serious rankings around the world (it currently ranks 18th on Golf Australia magazine’s top 100 list of public-access courses in the country).
 Constructed on even steeper sand dunes than its sibling, Lost Farm follows the dramatic topography of the northern Tassie landscape.
 The latest addition?
 Bougle Run, a short but sweet 14-hole course on the dunes between Lost Farm’s front and back 9.

 Image credit: Tom Paolini